 If payment remains outstanding after the final notice or if a payment plan is not maintained, we may take the matter to county court.
 If this happens, all costs will be added to your account.
 A county court judgement (CCJ) will affect your credit rating.
 It will allow the council to take any of the following enforcement action:

-- Attachment of earnings – Enables the council to take money directly from your earnings
+- attachment of earnings – enables us to take money directly from your earnings

-- Warrant of execution – Enables the council to request an enforcement officer to remove and sell goods belonging to you up to the value owed
+- warrant of execution – enables us to request an enforcement officer to remove and sell goods belonging to you up to the value owed

-- Charging order – Allows the council charge of your property and enables us to force the sale of it to recuperate what is owed
+- charging order – gives us charge over your property and enables us to force the sale of it to recuperate what is owed

-- Bankruptcy – The council can petition to the county court for a bankruptcy order to be made against an individual
+- bankruptcy – we can ask the county court for a bankruptcy order to be made against you

-If you believe you are going to have difficulty meeting payments, please contact us as soon as possible so that we can try to put arrangements in place to help you.
+If you think you are going to have difficulty meeting payments, please contact us as soon as possible so that we can try to put arrangements in place to help you.